gaultier/blog/write_a_game_from_scratch_with_x11.md

 Note that the window dimensions are a hint, they might now be respected, for example in a tiling window manager.
 We do not handle this case here since the assets are fixed size.

-If you have followed along, you will now see.. nothing.
+If you have followed along, you will now see... nothing.
 That's because we need to tell X11 to show our window with the `map_window` call:

 ```odin
 x11_map_window :: proc(socket: os.Socket, window_id: u32) {